Jocelyn Kelleher: Background

 Born in Gosford, New South Wales, Kelleher played her junior rugby league for the Central Coast Roosters.

 Playing career

 In March 2020, Kelleher joined the Central Coast Roosters in the NSWRL Women's Premiership.
 On 27 September 2020, she started at second-row in their Grand Final win over the North Sydney Bears.

 On 23 September 2020, she joined the Sydney Roosters NRL Women's Premiership team.
 In Round 1 of the 2020 NRL Women's season, she made her debut for the Roosters in an 18–4 win over the St George Illawarra Dragons.
 On 25 October 2020, she came off the bench in the Roosters Grand Final loss to the Brisbane Broncos.

+In the 2024 NRL Women's season, she played a variety of positions, and won the Grand Final at Five-eighth.

+In 2025, Kelleher made her Origin debut for NSW playing as the utility off the bench in all three games as the NSW Blues won the series 2-1.